-1. Key Characteristics
+1. Key Characteristics of Korat Cats

 - Weight: 5.5–11 pounds

-- Life Expectancy: 15 years or longer
+- Life Expectancy: 15 years

 This breed has a unique silver-blue coat with shaded hairs and large green eyes.
 The nose, face and head have shapes that resemble hearts, and this becomes more prominent with maturity.

 The cat has a short neck and a broad chest.
 Although Korats do not appear large, they are heavier than expected thanks to a lean body with little fat.

-2. Where They Came From
+2. Where Korat Cats Came From

-The breed was first imported to the U.S. in 1959 and recognized by the Cat Fanciers’ Association in 1967.
+The breed was first imported to the United States in 1959 and recognized by the Cat Fanciers’ Association in 1967.

-3. How Friendly Are They?
+3. How Friendly Are Korat Cats?

-They are highly intelligent and confident cats that can be fearless, although they are startled by loud sounds and sudden movements.
+They are highly intelligent and confident cats who can be fearless, although they are startled by loud sounds and sudden movements.

 They are gentle with children but not recommended for a boisterous household because of how easily they are startled.
 They can be talkative and enjoy playing.

 4. Is This the Right Cat for You?

 LOW: Korats are active, athletic cats and do not have any particular or specific exercise needs.

-If your Korat puts on extra weight but the vet doesn’t see cause for concern, check out our list of ways to exercise your cat.
+If your Korat puts on extra weight but the veterinarian doesn’t see cause for concern, check out our list of ways to exercise your cat.
 They also love playing with toys, so provide a few of these if possible.

-MEDIUM: Korats can be sensitive to vaccines; discuss this with your vet when scheduling vaccinations.
+MEDIUM: Korats can be sensitive to vaccines.
+Discuss this with your vet when scheduling vaccinations.

 The breed is extremely healthy but can carry a genetic disease that’s incurable: gangliosidosis.
 A test was developed to identify carriers of this disease, and positive results would remove a cat from breeding.

-5. Where to Adopt One
+5. Where to Adopt a Korat Cat